AirshipCMS/Docs/15-Collection-Templates.md

 ![collection-setup](https://user-images.githubusercontent.com/1865400/28496774-534f94a2-6f0f-11e7-9a13-8128c1d827bf.png)

-When you are developing locally, the url of the page will be `localhost:9001/pubic_path`, where `pubic_path` is the value you set for the collection in Airship CMS.
+When you are developing locally, the url of the index will be `localhost:9001/pubic_path`, where `pubic_path` is the value you set for the collection in Airship CMS.
 In this example, the public_path for the Blog collection was set to `blog` so the full url is `localhost:9001/blog`.
 When you navigate to this url, you should see the contents of the `index.html` collection template rendered in the browser.

 ---